8 Valuable Lessons You Can Learn From Past Relationships

 Set boundaries

-When dealing with past connections, set boundaries to protect your peace.
+When dealing with past connections, set boundaries to safeguard your peace.
 For example, you might cut off contact or unfollow your ex on social media.
 Other boundaries could be asking your ex not to contact you about specific subjects or spending less time together after the end of a relationship.

 Rediscover yourself